 A solid foundation in reading is crucial to a child’s success as they progress through primary school, into secondary school and then in later life.

-But, in spite of the hard work of teachers and pupils, too many children are currently not reaching the expected reading levels at age seven and age 11.
+But, in spite of the hard work of teachers and pupils, too many children are currently not reaching the expected reading levels at age 7 and age 11.

 It will be impossible to drill for and will be a true gauge of a child’s reading skills.